zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 `allow_certificate`
 -------------------

-  Set to `1` for most students.
-This field is set to `0` if log analysis has revealed that this student is accessing our site from a country that the US has an embargo against.
+  Set to `1` (true) for most students.
+This field is set to `0` (false) if log analysis has revealed that this student is accessing our site from a country that the US has an embargo against.
 At this time, we do not issue certificates to students from those countries.

 ====================================================
 Fields in the `student_courseenrollment` Table